HutchyBen/flower-tachi/README.md

 ## How To Use
 -  modify config.py script variables to own
     - `TACHI_API_KEY` is optional. outputting to json still exists
-- run flowertachi.py with -g flag containing game of score to submit
+- use -g flag to specify games to import
-- use -p flag to specify pages
+- use -p flag to specify pages to import
 - use -j flag to output json instead of directly importing to tachi

 ## Example